Sustainable Supply Chain Management

 When a plastic pallet is at the end of its natural life, it can be ground up, melted down, and turned into a new plastic pallet.
 Plastic pallets provide a rare example of true cradle-to-cradle recyclability.

-The iGPS pallet pooling program rents durable and 100% recyclable plastic pallets that help companies build a more sustainable supply chain.
+The iGPS pallet pooling program rents out durable and recyclable plastic pallets that help companies build a more sustainable supply chain.